 Certainly, no alarm had been raised when the idea of greenhouse warming first appeared in the late 19th century as an afterthought to the suggestion that volcanic carbon dioxide might be behind the cycle of the ice ages.
 That the burning of coal might one day add a little warmth to the outside temperature was sometimes considered far-fetched (we would never burn enough), and otherwise ill-conceived (the greenhouse effect is already at its limit with the effects of both water vapour and existing carbon dioxide).
-But a little greenhouse warming was no grave prospect for the northern Europeans who first discussed it, for it came with the promise of longer growing seasons and fewer killer winters.
+But a little greenhouse warming was no grave prospect for the northern Europeans who first discussed it, for it came with the promise of longer growing seasons and fewer killer winters.^{36,37}

 Nor did alarm arise with the first claim of detection.
 In 1938, after those four decades of extraordinarily consistent warming, a British steam engineer, Guy Callendar, credited some of this warmth to industrial carbon dioxide.
 Brooks and other members of the Royal Meteorological Society roundly rejected Callendar's argument as an over-simplistic interpretation of the atmospheric science, but not as a false alarm.
-Callendar's fancy of some good arising from all those chimneys ended sadly in the early 1960s when the final winters of his life were some of the harshest in living memory.
+Callendar's fancy of some good arising from all those chimneys ended sadly in the early 1960s when the final winters of his life were some of the harshest in living memory.^{38,39}

 Nor were there calls for warming mitigation when in the mid-1950s the first computer modelling confirmed earlier crude calculations of a few degrees of warming with a doubling of atmospheric carbon dioxide.
 Soon after that, the first careful time-series measurement of atmospheric carbon dioxide concentrations suggested a steady rise.
 It was at this time, during the international research program known as the Geophysical Year (1957-8), that the renowned American atmospheric scientist Roger Revelle first spoke of our injecting enormous amounts of carbon dioxide into the atmosphere 'as a large scale geophysical experiment'.
-Later, during the warming scare, this expression would be used to instil fear, but at the time this was not meant, nor interpreted, as scary.
-In fact, Revelle remained ambivalent about the need to act on greenhouse warming for the rest of his life.

-Throughout the anthropogenic revival of the 1960s there was no significant change in this attitude.
-Some concerns were raised about greenhouse warming in the distant future and possible mitigation action was even suggested, but there was more concern about the immediate cooling effect of aerosols.
+Later, during the warming scare, this expression would be used to instil fear, but at the time this was not meant, nor interpreted, as scary.40 In fact, Revelle remained ambivalent about the need to act on greenhouse warming for the rest of his life.41 and possible mitigation action was even suggested, but there was more concern about the immediate cooling effect of aerosols.
 Indeed, the enhanced greenhouse hypothesis brought some comfort that industrialisation might also be neutralising its (supposed) exacerbation of dangerous cooling.
 Anyway, waves of interest in one or other proposal were never entirely distinct until greenhouse warming came to dominance well into the 1970s.